92green/dataparcels/packages/dataparcels-docs/src/pages/examples/editing-arrays.md

 export default FruitListParcelHoc(FruitListEditor);
 ```

-## With react-flip-move
+## Animations with react-flip-move

-Dataparcels' automatic keying also plays nicely with [react-flip-move](https://github.com/joshwcomeau/react-flip-move).
+Dataparcels' also plays nicely with [react-flip-move](https://github.com/joshwcomeau/react-flip-move) because of its automatic keying.
+Add, remove and move items to see.

 <EditingArraysFlipMove />